MCV-2024-C1-Project/Team7/README.md

 The creation of the submition for the blind competition is done in the ```main.py``` file.
 Remember to execute the file ```create_histograms.py``` before.

 ## Files in this project
-Here you can find a bief description of the files that
+Here you can find a bief description of the files that we created to solve this week's tasks.

 ### distance_matrix.py
 ### histograms.py
 ### create_histogram.py
 ### main.py

 ## Extra functionalities

-Aqui posem totes les coses extres que hem fet com lo de visualitzar histogrames i tota la pesca
+The code in this repository also includes some extra functions that are not needed to solve the compulsory tasks for this project, but that have been used to generate visualizations.
+They are described below.

 * ```plot_histograms```: makes possible the visualization of the histogram extracted from an image.
 If there is more than one chanel the histograms appear in the same plot.